Physical Therapy Guide to Perthes Disease

 Can This Injury or Condition Be Prevented?

-The exact cause of Perthes disease is not known despite many decades of studying the condition.
+The exact cause of Perthes disease remains unknown despite decades of study.
+Perthes usually occurs in only one hip but in 10%-20% of cases it affects both hips.
 Current research points to multiple factors that may contribute to the disease, including mechanical, genetic, and systemic conditions.
 Other factors linked to Perthes disease may include:

 - Exposure to second-hand smoke.